-Candidates for the Master of Science degree may request that up to 6 credit hours of graduate course work be transferred to count toward the program requirements.
+Candidates for the Master of Science in GLMM degree may request that up to 6 credit hours of graduate course work be transferred to be applied toward the GLMM program requirements.
 Petitions for transfer of credits will be considered after the candidate has completed a minimum of 12 credit hours in the program.
 If candidates are intending to transfer credits earned prior to matriculation in the Loeb-Sullivan School, they should seek pre-approval of those credits before enrollment.
-Once enrolled in the Loeb-Sullivan School, candidates should consult and receive the approval of the administrative head prior to enrolling in any external graduate course for transferring credits.
-The college is the sole judge of what constitutes acceptable transfer credits.
-A "B" or better grade is required for transfer.
+Once enrolled in the Loeb-Sullivan School, candidates should consult and receive the approval of the Associate Dean of the Loeb-Sullivan School prior to enrolling in any external graduate course for transferring credits.
+Maine Maritime Academy reserves the right of what constitutes acceptable transfer credits.
+A grade of "B" or better is required for transfer credit.